Meet Dayae Kim, LMFT

 My Therapy Approach

 I use an integrative, evidence-based approach that combines Cognitive Behavioral Therapy (CBT), Gestalt Therapy, Solution-Focused Therapy (SFT), and Strength-Based Therapy to support your unique needs.
-No two clients are the same, so I adapt my style to meet you where you are while providing both compassion and direct, actionable guidance.
+All clients are unique, so I adapt my style to meet you where you are while providing both compassion and direct, actionable guidance.

 Cognitive Behavioral Therapy (CBT):

-Many of my clients struggle with stress, anxiety, or negative self-talk that feels hard to shut off.
+Many of my clients struggle with stress, anxiety, or negative self-talk.
 With CBT, I help you identify and challenge cognitive distortions and irrational thoughts that keep you stuck.
 Together, we’ll practice shifting these patterns, improving emotional regulation, and creating healthier coping strategies that lead to lasting change.

 Gestalt Therapy: